ratankaliani/sp1-vectorx/README.md

 3. Constructing and verifyingthe authority set hash.
 4. How expensive would it be to do hashing inside of the program?

-## Early Benchmarking on the Performance

-1. Let's try hashing 35K bytes with Blake2B

 ## Run the VectorX Light Client

 Get the genesis parameters for the `VectorX` contract.